Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

 Taking a similar approach as LM, we define two functions $\ared{k}$ and $\pred{k}$ that measure the actual and predicted reduction of the residual resulting from the solution $\alpha^k$ to~\eqref{eq:RegularizedOpt}:

 where $c \in (0, 1)$ is a constant.
 Here $\res{k}$ measures the residuals from the latest $m+1$ iterates via a convex combination:

 with $\gamma \in (0, \frac{1}{m+1})$ such that a higher weight is assigned to the smallest residual $f^{k_0}$ among them.
 Note that $\hat{g}^k(\alpha^k)$ is the trial step, and $f(\cdot)$ is the residual function.
 Thus $\ared{k}$ compares the latest residuals with the residual resulting from the trial step.
+This specific choice of $r_k$ is inspired by the local descent properties of $\AA$, see, e.g., \cite[Theorem 4.4]{evans2020proof}.
 Moreover, note that $\hat{f}^k(\cdot)$ (see Eq.~\eqref{eq:Fhatk}) is a linear approximation of the residual function based on the latest residual values, and it is used in problem~\eqref{eq:RegularizedOpt} to derive the coefficients $\alpha^k$ for computing the trial step.
 Thus $\hat{f}^k(\alpha^k)$ is a predicted residual for the trial step based on the linear approximation, and $\pred{k}$ compares it with the latest residuals.
-The constant $c$ ensures that $\pred{k}$ has a positive value (see Appendix.~\ref{proof:PositivePredk} for a proof).
+The constant $c$ guarantees that $\pred{k}$ has a positive value (as long as a solution to the problem has not been found; see Appendix~\ref{proof:PositivePredk} for a proof).
 Similar to LM, we calculate the ratio

 as a measure of effectiveness for the trial step $\hat{g}^k(\alpha^k)$ computed with Eqs.~\eqref{eq:RegularizedOpt} and \eqref{eq:TrialStep}.
 In particular, if $\rho_k \geq p_1$ with a threshold $p_1 \in (0,1)$, then from Eq.~\eqref{eq:RatioRho} and using the positivity of $\pred{k}$ we can bound the residual of $\hat{g}^k(\alpha^k)$ via